-How do I prepare for my NHS Health Check?
+How to prepare for your NHS Health Check

-You won't usually need to prepare anything for the NHS Health Check – particularly if you have it while out and about, say, at your local gym or leisure centre, as may be the case depending on where you live.
+You will not usually need to prepare for your NHS Health Check if you have it while out and about, such as while you're at your local gym or leisure centre.

 On the day of your NHS Health Check

 Your NHS Health Check will be done by a healthcare professional.
 This will usually be a nurse, but it could also be a doctor, pharmacist or healthcare assistant.
 The check takes about 20 to 30 minutes.
 There will be questions, measurements and tests.

 - whether any of your close relatives have had the illnesses being checked for

 - how much alcohol you drink, if any

 Your weight and height will be measured to work out if you are a healthy weight for your height.

 Your waist may also be measured using a tape measure.